pisv/gethandly.wiki-playground/Home.md

 **A step-by-step guide to getting started with Eclipse Handly http://eclipse.org/handly/**

+The Eclipse Handly project provides basic building blocks for handle-based models, with an emphasis on language-specific source code models of the underlying workspace.
+It allows creating highly scalable, robust, and thoroughly optimized models similar in design principles to the tried-and-tested Java model of Eclipse Java developement tools (JDT) while reducing programming effort, fostering software reuse, and enabling interoperability.

+Handly is designed for flexibility and can be used to create source code models for practically any language, whether general-purpose or domain-specific;
+it is compatible with any parsing technology.
+Since version 0.5, the model implementor has complete control over the model's base-level API, including the ability to implement a preexisting handle-based model API.
+At the same time, the provided uniform meta-level API establishes a common language and makes it possible for IDE components to work in a generic way with any Handly-based model.

 Probably the best way to tell you about Handly is to walk you through the development of an example.
 We'll use a simple Xtext-based language as the basis for the running example.
 While nothing in the Handly core depends on Xtext, going this way will be a bit easier for you to get started.
 The complete example is available as part of the Examples feature of Handly;
 see the plug-ins `org.eclipse.handly.examples.basic` and `org.eclipse.handly.examples.basic.ui`.

-This article is intended for implementers of Eclipse-based development tools for a programming language.
-We assume a familiarity with plug-in development and the Eclipse Platform resource model, and also expect some architectural understanding of the core infrastructure of Eclipse Java Development Tools (JDT) or of other similarly structured Eclipse-based tools such as Eclipse C/C++ Development Tooling (CDT).
+This article is intended for implementors of Eclipse-based development tools for a programming language.
+We assume a familiarity with plug-in development and the Eclipse Platform resource model, and also expect an architectural understanding of the core infrastructure of Eclipse JDT or of other similarly structured Eclipse-based tools such as Eclipse C/C++ Development Tooling (CDT).
 That is, the text is not specifically about why you would need a handle-based model defining, from your language's angle, a code-centric view on the underlying workspace, or what the heck it is (although we hope to shed some light on those questions too).
 Rather, it is about how to implement such a model with Handly.

-Let's start with description of our language called Foo.
+Let's start with a description of our language called Foo.
 Here's its Xtext grammar:

 ```antlr